 Derek’s achievements and activities include, being the founder and chair of the Staffordshire Mammal Group since 1999 and Staffordshire Mammal Recorder since 1998, as well as a member of the Mammal Society Council since 2012, working with local groups and coordinating the National Atlas Program.
 He has also been surveying for harvest mice for local and national atlases and training for nest searches for the last 5 years.

-Hazel has worked in conservation for 26 years.
-Her current role is Senior Conservation Officer at the Wildwood Trust, Kent, a wildlife charity which captive breeds British mammals including water voles and hazel dormice.
+Hazel has worked in conservation for 27 years since graduating from Royal Holloway, University of London with a degree in Ecology.
+Her current role is Senior Conservation Officer at the Wildwood Trust, Kent, a British wildlife conservation charity, where she manages captive breeding programmes for native mammals including water voles and hazel dormice.
 She has monitored dormice for the National Dormouse Monitoring Programme since 1995.
 As a committee member of Kent Mammal Group she co-ordinates small mammal trapping surveys and dormouse training in the county.
 Hazel is a trustee of Kent Bat Group, a Volunteer Bat Roost Visitor and bat care co-ordinator for Kent.

 Penny Lewns BSc(Hons) CEcol CEnv MCIEEM